cjthedj97/blog/_posts/2024-02-14-IP-checker-cloudflare.md

 - Modify the HTML content within the `const html` variable to match your desired layout and design.
 - Feel free to add additional information or styling to enhance the page's appearance.

+> Please change the fav icon linked in the header before using my code, thanks.
+{: .prompt-info }

 ### Deploy the worker